yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/bulk-data-load/import-data-file.md

  {{% tab header="CSV" %}}

-Import data for text files using `import data file` command by providing the argument `--format 'csv'` in the command.
+Import data for CSV files using `import data file` command by providing the argument `--format 'csv'` in the command.

-#### Import data file from local disk
+### Import data file from local disk

 The `--data-dir` argument is a path to the local directory where all the CSV files are present, and the `--file-table-map` argument provides a comma-separated mapping between each CSV file in `--data-dir` to the corresponding table in the database (you can mention case-sensitive table names as well); each file has a header, delimiter as ',' (default), escape and quote character as '"'(default).